Generalized Multiple Importance Sampling: Numerical Examples

 \subsubsection{{Multidimensional banana-shaped distribution.}}

-{ We consider the banana shape target example used in \citep{haario1999adaptive,Haario2001} which ``can be be calibrated to become extremely challenging'' \citep{CORNUET12}.
+We consider the banana shape target example used in \citep{haario1999adaptive,Haario2001} which ``can be be calibrated to become extremely challenging'' \citep{CORNUET12}.
 The target is based on a $d_x$-dimensional multivariate Gaussian $\x \sim \mathcal{N}(\x;\textbf{0}_{d_x},{\bf \Sigma})$ with $\Sigma = \text{diag}(\sigma^2,1,...,1)$, where the second variable is nonlinearly transformed from $x_2$ to $x_2 - b(x_1^2 - \sigma^2)$.
 This transformation leads to a banana-shaped distribution with zero mean and uncorrelated components (note that the target dimension $d_x\geq 2$).

-A preliminary attempt to apply static MIS schemes in this challenging example has shown that they cannot directly work without an adaptive procedure on top of them.
-We implement the MIS schemes within the LAIS algorithm as described in previous example.
+We implement the MIS schemes within the LAIS algorithm as described in the previous example.
 We set $J=200$ proposals that are adapted over $T=1000$ iterations, and isotropic Gaussian proposals with $\sigma_{\text{upper}} = 0.2$ and $\sigma_{\text{lower}}=0.5$.
 The means of the proposals are randomly and uniformly initialized within the $[-4,4]\times[-5,5]$ square.
 In Fig. \ref{fig_banana}, we vary the dimension of the state space $d_x$ with, $2\leq d_x \leq 40$, and we show the MSE of the self-normalized estimator $\tilde I$ of the target mean.
 The results have been averaged over $300$ runs.
-We observe that $\Nc$ and $\Rc$ schemes provide a similar good performance as in previous examples.
-Note that, if $N$ were smaller, $\Nc$ would clearly outperform $\Rc$.
-When the dimensions increases, the performance of all schemes decays, but the same hierarchy in performance holds for all schemes. {Note that $\Nb$ presents a similar performance than $\Nc$ in high dimensions.} }
+We observe that $\Nc$ and $\Rc$ schemes provide a similar good performance as in previous examples, although if $N$ were smaller, $\Nc$ would clearly outperform $\Rc$.
+When the dimension increases, the performance of all schemes decays, but the same hierarchy in performance holds for all schemes. $\Nb$ presents a similar performance than $\Nc$ in high dimensions.

 }